bmbam/letterboxdwidget/README.md

 * Your Discord User ID
 * A Letterboxd account

-This project does **not** create the Discord widget for you.
+> This project does **not** create Discord widgets.
 It only updates an existing widget.

-## Widget Fields
+## Widget Configuration

-Your Discord widget must contain the following fields:
+Create the following fields in your Discord widget:

 | Name         | Type   |
 | ------------ | ------ |